-If we award you grant funds, we will email your grant contract by September 29, 2023.
+If we award you grant funds, we will email your grant contract by September 30, 2024.
 When all parties sign the grant contract, it is considered fully executed.

-If the actual award amount is less than the requested amount, you must provide a revised budget by October 31, 2023.
-Email the revised budget to volunteer.grant.mdor@state.mn.us.
+If the actual award amount is less than the requested amount, you must provide a revised budget by October 31, 2024.
+Email your revised budget to our volunteer grant team.